richchapler/AzureSolutionsDocumentation/curricula/SQL_SecurityCompliance.md

 ##### Final Thought

-Masking does not protect data from privileged users—it's a displaylevel control.
+Masking does not protect data from privileged users - it's a displaylevel control.
 To ensure masking is effective:
 - Avoid granting the **UNMASK** permission to application users
 - Combine masking with classification, auditing, and rolebased access control
 - Use it to protect casual exposure in shared environments, dashboards, and support tools